AChandel500/cebd_1160_project/README.md

 * No criteria - all features are selected
   * Selecting all features is the simplest approach requiring the least investment to execute.
 * Filter method
   * This method has a minimal computational requirement.
 A correlation table between all features is assessed for features that relate highly with MEDV.
-From the features selected, features that have dependencies between each other and that have the highest correlation to MEDV are dropped.
+From the features selected, features that have dependencies between each other and that have the weakest correlation to MEDV are dropped.
 * Embedded method
   * Relatively heavy computational requirement depending on dimensionality, as the method iteratively penalizes feature coefficients to bring their values to zero.
 Features with a zero coefficient are not selected.
-  * Lasso regularization is at the core of the embedded method to determine which features can be discarded.
-The mathematical function which defines Lasso regression permits feature weightage coefficients to be exactly zero, as opposed to ridge regression for example.
+  * Lasso regularization (L1 regularization) is at the core of the embedded method.
+The mathematical function which defines Lasso regression permits feature coefficients of the estimator function to be exactly zero (as opposed to ridge regression for example, which is very similar to Lasso) allowing for features that can be discarded to be selected before supplying data to machine learning models.

 ### Results
 #### RMSE Values for Feature Selection Methods

-The figure below illustrates that the embedded feature selection method allowed for the most accurate predictions, across all models, with an RMSE value of 6 x 10<sup>-15</sup> for LinearRegression as the lowest score.
+The figure below illustrates that the no criteria method allowed for the most accurate prediction, with an RMSE value of 2.829 as the lowest score using the GradientBoostingRegressor.

 ![Root Mean Square Error (RMSE)](https://github.com/AChandel500/cebd_1160_project/blob/master/figures/RMSE_heatmap.png)